 - Teaching scenarios relevant to instruction of students in the beginner/novice zone.

 If a Snowsports School has an authorized division clinician or examiner on staff, the school may be eligible to hold an "in-house" clinic for its staff.
 There is a flat fee (charged to the school, not participants) for these events.
 Contact the NRM office for more information (406) 581-6139 or email@example.com.

 If a Snowsports School does not have a qualified clinician on staff, a NRM division clinic may be scheduled and staffed.
 The fee for this event could either be a flat fee to the snowsport school or a per participant fee.
 Contact the NRM office for more details and/or to schedule an exam at your area (406) 581-6139 or firstname.lastname@example.org.

-*As stated earlier, PSIA-AASI membership is required prior to participation in a L1 exam.
+*As stated earlier, PSIA-AASI membership is required to receive a level I certification.